Lesson video

 First of all though, a check.

-How is climate change affecting water supplies?
-Can you add labels to these images?
 Pause the video and come back when you've completed this.

-Did you say melting of glaciers and reduced snow cover, intense rainfall and flooding, and longer and more frequent droughts?
-If so, well done.
+Did you say, "Melting of glaciers and reduced snow cover, intense rainfall and flooding, and longer and more frequent droughts"?

-So river basin management helps to balance water needs.
+So, river basin management helps to balance water needs.

-It means that water is provided in the areas where it's needed or it is scarce.
+It means that water is provided in the areas where it's needed, or it is scarce.

 Building reservoirs and water storage tanks to collect and store rain water during wetter periods for use in drier times.

-So building up a reserve.
+So, building up a reserve.

 Water can be transferred from regions with excess water to those in need, and that can be via canals, pipes, or aqueducts.